ADVANTICS/documentation/products/adb-pc-gn01/docs/mechanical_specs.md

 ### Heat dissipation

-Thermal dissipation of each unit depends on operational conditions - voltage, current, power level.
+Thermal dissipation of each unit depends on operational conditions: voltage, current, power level.
 Typical head load can be calculated by multiplying the processed power by the efficiency figure at that operation point.

 A typical loss would be: 100 kW * 0.98 = 2 kW
 For the exact loss for a specific setpoint, please consult the efficiency map.